rufflabs/defenselab/README.md

 #### DC01
 - Re-IP to Virtualbox safe IP
 - Create a couple of file shares
-    - Add to New-DefenseNetADUsersAndGroups.ps1
+    - Create script to parse csv and create shares
-    - Create new CSV with file share info

 #### SOC01
 - Re-IP